Nathan-Nesbitt/Minecraft_Learns/documentation.md

 ```

 #### plot
-Plots either the decision tree itself (see `plot_tree`) or a scatter plot from the super plot method.
+Plots either the decision tree itself (see `plot_tree`) or a scatter plot inherited by classification and regression models.

 Inputs:
 - `tree`: *optional* notes if plot_tree should be used.
 Set to `True` by default